FACT CHECK: Where Roy Moore's Voter Fraud Claims Fall Flat

 Is this evidence of vote fraud?
 I'd say not.
 The most likely explanation is conflicted Republicans voting where we'd expect to find them: in swing precincts.
 Vote fraud would mean a systematic subversion of *only the votes for candidates* across multiple precincts— Michael McDonald (@ElectProject) December 28, 2017

-Moore's complaint lays out multiple allegations of voting irregularities, including sample ballots which had been marked for Jones, claims that out-of-state residents had voted in the election and voters trying to cast more than one ballot.
+Moore's complaint lays out multiple allegations of voting irregularities, including sample ballots that had been marked for Jones, and claims that out-of-state residents had voted in the election and voters tried to cast more than one ballot.

 Alabama Secretary of State John Merrill — a Republican who supported Moore — told NPR's Here & Now on Thursday that the four most serious allegations "have all been vetted and all been cleared" by his office and "there was no fraud in those particular instances."

-In total, Miller said his campaign had received just over 100 complaints, with 60 already adjudicated with 40 still being under investigation.
-Merrill added that there was no truth to claims of fraud in a town that turned out to be fictitious, that five busloads of African-Americans from Mississippi voted or that three vanloads of Mexicans voted also voted in the election.
+In total, Miller said his campaign had received just over 100 complaints, with 60 already adjudicated and 40 still under investigation.
+Merrill added that there was no truth to claims of fraud in a town that turned out to be fictitious, that five busloads of African-Americans from Mississippi voted or that three vanloads of Mexicans voted in the election.

-Merrill also said his office tracked down one man who claimed in a video that he came from another state to vote, but that his office discovered the man was an Alabama resident.
+Merrill also said his office tracked down one man who claimed in a video that he came from another state to vote and that the man was discovered to be an Alabama resident.
 Merrill's office also looked at the marked sample ballots and said it was a "closed matter."
-And, these were sample ballots anyway — not real ballots.
+And these were sample ballots anyway — not real ballots.

 The legal filing also includes an article from the pro-Moore conservative Breitbart News, run by former White House chief strategist Steve Bannon, who campaigned for Moore.
 It is about alleged intimidation tactics by Highway 31, a Democratic superPAC.
 Highway 31 ran a YouTube ad claiming Alabamians' votes would be public record and that neighbors would know if they voted for a "child predator."

-Note: A previous version of this story incorrectly gave Richard Charnin's last name as Charmin.